FoxIO-LLC/ja4-nginx/README.md

 `ngx_log_debug2(NGX_LOG_DEBUG_EVENT, pool->log, 0, "ssl_ja4: |    cipher: 0x%04uxD -> %d", ja4->ciphers[i], ja4->ciphers[i]);`

-### Creating a Patch

-Because the JA4 module requires a small change to nginx core, we ship the module via GitHub releases along with a patch file.
-To create a patch file, clone nginx in a directory alongside this project.
-Then, use the following command to create the patch:

-`git diff --no-index ../nginx/src ./src > ja4-nginx-module/patches/nginx.patch`

 ### Parity with Nginx

 When updates come into Nginx, we need to update our fork.
 We can simply do these by adding nginx as a remote upstream repository: